 Microwave thawing is the best option when you're in a pinch and need your ground turkey defrosted in a hurry.
 This method is quick, but the microwave can begin to cook portions of the meat.
 This method works best for meat that will be browned in a skillet rather than for meat that will be formed into patties or loaves.

-- Remove the frozen turkey from the freezer and place the ground meat into a microwave-safe dish.
+- Remove the frozen turkey from the freezer and place the ground meat into a microwave-safe bowl or dish.
 Be sure to remove it from its original packaging.

 - Using the defrost setting on your microwave, select the weight of your package of meat.